-IterationStatement : for (ExpressionNoIn{opt} ; Expression{opt}) Statement is evaluated as follows:
+IterationStatement : for (ExpressionNoIn{opt} ; Expression{opt} ; Expression{opt}) Statement is evaluated as follows:

-- 1. If ExpressionNoIn is present, then.

-- a.
-Let exprRef be the result of evaluating ExpressionNoIn.
+- 1. If ExpressionNoIn is present, then. - a.
+Let exprRef be the result of evaluating ExpressionNoIn. - b.

-- b.
 Call GetValue(exprRef).
-(This value is not used.)

-- 2. Let V = empty.

-- 3. Repeat
+(This value is not used but the call may have side-effects.) - 2.
+Let V = empty. - 3.
+Repeat - a.

-- a.
 If the first Expression is present, then - i.
 Let testExprRef be the result of evaluating the first Expression. - ii.
 If GetValue(testExprRef) is false, return (normal, V, empty). - b.
-Let stmt be the result of evaluating Statement. - c.
+Let stmt be the result of evaluating Statement.

+- c.
 If stmt.value is not empty, let V = stmt.value - d.
 If stmt.type is break and stmt.target is in the current label set, return (normal, V, empty). - e.
 If stmt.type is not continue || stmt.target is not in the current label set, then - i.
 If stmt is an abrupt completion, return stmt. - f.
 If the second Expression is present, then - i.
 Let incExprRef be the result of evaluating the second Expression. - ii.
 Call GetValue(incExprRef).
 (This value is not used.)